Overview

 Field Experience

-One cross-cultural field service option is the urban field experience.
-Through a long partnership between UMN Morris and several schools in Chicago, this one-week, intensive clinical experience is designed to help elementary education majors gain cultural competence and improve their ability to meet the needs of students in diverse settings.
-During this time, you will have the opportunity to teach lessons, interact with students from a variety of racial, ethnic, and linguistic groups, and experience a variety of curricula and teaching styles.
+One cross-cultural option is the urban field experience.
+Through a long partnership between UMN Morris and several schools in Chicago, this one-week, intensive clinical experience will help you gain cultural competence and improve your ability to meet the needs of students in diverse settings.
+You will have the opportunity to teach lessons, interact with students from a variety of racial, ethnic, and linguistic groups, and experience a variety of curricula and teaching styles.
 Past participants of this program have deemed it a career shaping and transformative experience.
 Another cross-cultural option is to spend time in a Native American tribal school where you would have the opportunity to learn more about Dakota culture, interact with Indigenous students, and reflect on decolonizing education.

 You’ll be expected to explore and analyze instructional technology and student diversity in every setting.
-You’ll build leadership skills as you build relationships with your cooperating teachers, other school personnel, community members, and students.
-In this way, the clinical experiences match the characteristics of the program.
+You’ll build leadership skills as you build relationships with your cooperating teachers, other school personnel, community members, and the students.
+In this way, the field, or clinical, experiences match the characteristics of the elementary education program.

 The UMN Morris elementary education program has specific appeals procedures for students who are not initially admitted or who are struggling at various points in the program.
-Students are expected to follow the grievance and appeals procedures outlined in the current Morris Catalog and in program materials.
+Students are expected to follow the grievance and appeals procedures outlined under Academic Petitions and under Student Complaints and Grievances.
 If any dispute is not settled after full implementation of the appeals processes as defined, the student may contact the Minnesota Professional Educator Licensing and Standards Board, per MN Statute 122A.09, Subdivision 4c.

 Admissions Appeal Process